“Financial Abundance” Section Overview

 Of course, I wish you abundance, and hope you are well-off forever.
 But life holds surprises for many of us.
 My point is that it makes sense to create your own income source that is not reliant on anyone else.
 The greedy guy whose Internet marketing course I took did have some great info, and one of the best things he had to say was to “dig your own well”.
 Don’t rely on anyone else for your income or livelihood.

-Even the IM courses that I think are great suggest that you create affiliate income from promoting their courses.
+Even the Internet marketing course that I think is great suggests that you create affiliate income from promoting their course.
 While that may be a good idea, on the other hand, if you build your business around them, and their compensation plan changes for the worse, then you’re in a bad spot.

 That’s kind of what happened to me, as I had planned on promoting the Internet marketing course I took for $500, which had commissions up to 80%, but then he discontinued selling that course.
 Luckily, my marketing plan was fluid enough that I could change to other courses, although they don’t pay anywhere as well as his.
 So, dig your own well.